braze-inc/braze-docs/_docs/_user_guide/predictive_suite/predictive_purchases/creating_a_purchase_prediction.md

 #### Prediction Window

 Prediction Window is the time frame in which you want to predict if a user will make a purchase.
-Prediction Window can be set up to 60 days.
-When using Full Filter Mode in Prediction Audience, it can be set up to 14 days.
-Note that for windows longer than 14 days, Braze can't estimate if there will be enough user data to build a reliable Prediction until it's in the training process.
-The Prediction Window applies after the Prediction finishes building or updating.
+It can be set up to 14 days.
+This window is used to query historical data for training the Prediction.
+Additionally, once the Prediction is created and users receive scores, the Purchase Likelihood Score indicates how likely a user is to Purchase within the number of days specified by the Prediction Window.

 ### Step 3: Filter your Prediction Audience (optional) {#audience}